 - Be enrolled in the Yapug program.

 - Identify as an Australian Aboriginal and/or Torres Strait Islander and be recognised as such by your community.

 - Not be the recipient of another University of Newcastle donor-funded or sponsored scholarship concurrently.

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.

-The scholarship currently provides a benefit of $4,000 to be paid in two lump sums of $2,000 after the Semester one and two census dates.
+The scholarship provides $4,000, paid in instalments of $2,000 after the semester one and two census dates.